Justice Department Issues Business Review Letter for Proposed University Technology Licensing Program

-Category: Rights/Justice Hits: 3The Justice Department’s Antitrust Division announced today that it has completed its review of a proposed joint patent licensing pool known as the University Technology Licensing Program (UTLP).
+Category: Rights/Justice Hits: 4The Justice Department’s Antitrust Division announced today that it has completed its review of a proposed joint patent licensing pool known as the University Technology Licensing Program (UTLP).
 UTLP is a proposal by participating universities to offer licenses to their physical science patents relating to specified emerging technologies.

 Read more https://www.justice.gov/opa/pr/justice-department-issues-business-review-letter-proposed-university-technology-licensing